SukkoPera/AtkDongle/README.md

 - The **parallel** side needs a **male** connector
 - The **serial** side needs a **female** connector

 You are also recommended to pay attention to the resistors as you might need to tune them according to the colors and type of leds you are going to use: for instance, I used a red, a yellow and a green led and I had to use resistors of respectively 470, 680 and 220 ohm in order to make them look as bright as each other.
+Cathode (shorter leg) goes into the square pad.

 ### Usage
 You can plug the dongle into the serial or parallel port of any Amiga at any time.
 Always use one side at a time: **NEVER connect both ports of the dongle at the same time!**